snapWONDERS/example-Go-client-to-snapWonders-API/README.md

 # Contact

 ## For security concerns
-If you have spotted any security concerns then please reach out via [contacting snapWONDERS](https://snapwonders.com/contact) and set the subject to "SECURITY CONCERNS" and provide your concerns.
+If you have spotted any security concerns then please reach out via [contacting snapWONDERS](https://snapwonders.com/contact) and set the subject to **"SECURITY CONCERNS"** and provide the information about your concerns.
 If you wish to contact via Tor or I2P then you can do so by accessing snapWONDERS via the Tor or I2P portals.
 For the dark web links visit [browsing safely](https://snapwonders.com/browsing-safely)

 ## For FAQ and questions
-It may be possible that your questions are already answered in the [FQA](https://snapwonders.com/faq).
-Be sure to check out the FAQ details.
+It may be possible that your questions are already answered in the [FAQ](https://snapwonders.com/faq).
+Be sure to check out the FAQ content first.
 Otherwise you may reach out via [contacting snapWONDERS](https://snapwonders.com/contact).
 If you wish to contact via Tor or I2P then you can do so by accessing snapWONDERS via the Tor or I2P portals.
 For the dark web links visit [browsing safely](https://snapwonders.com/browsing-safely)

 # For contacting the author
-Use this linke to contact the author [Kenneth Springer](https://kennethbspringer.au/)
+Use this link to contact the author [Kenneth Springer](https://kennethbspringer.au/)